 The payback period is the amount of time it takes to recover the investment’s initial outlay.
 In other words, it is the amount of time it takes for the project to break even.

 For example, if the said company invested $80,000 into an extension of its premises and it takes them five years to get back that $80,000, the payback period is 5 years.
 As you recover your money faster, investments with lower payback periods are preferred to those with higher payback periods.

 The payback period is computed based on whether annual cash flows are even or uneven.
-Cash flow is the amount of money that enters or leaves a firm as a result of its operations.
-A cash inflow may consist of money received or cost savings from capital expenditure.
-A cash outflow may consist of money paid or increased capital investment costs.
-Cash flow estimates the company’s ability to pay the long-term debt, its liquidity, and its growth potential.
+Cash flow is the amount of money that enters or leaves a firm due to its operations.
+A cash inflow may include money received or cost savings from capital expenditure.
+A cash outflow may include the money paid or increased capital investment costs.
+Cash flow estimates the company’s ability to pay the long-term debt, liquidity, and growth potential.
 Cash flows are reflected on the cash flow statement.
 Cash flows and nett income are distinct.
-On the income statement, the nett income will represent all firm operations affecting revenues and expenses, regardless of the occurrence of a cash transaction.
+On the income statement, the net income will represent all firm operations affecting revenues and expenses, regardless of the occurrence of a cash transaction.

-Calculating the payback period is simply dividing the investment cost by the annual cash flow.
+Calculating the payback period divides the investment cost by the annual cash flow.
 However, there is a more accurate (and slightly more complicated) way of calculating this as well:

 One advantage of the payback period method is that it is easy to calculate.
 All you need is the initial investment cost and the cash flow for each year.
 The payback period is also a good measure of risk.
 Projects with shorter payback periods are less risky than those with longer payback periods.

 Disadvantages of the Payback Period Method